fev-bench: A Realistic Benchmark for Time Series Forecasting: Models

 \section{Models}

 We evaluate seven pretrained models on \bench, whose key properties are summarized in \cref{tab:pretrained-models-summary}.
-Most are decoder-only transformers, except TiRex, a decoder-only xLSTM model, and Chronos-Bolt (Base), an encoder-decoder transformer.
-All models except TabPFN-TS process non-overlapping patches of time series rather than individual observations.
-Toto, TabPFN-TS, and Sundial produce sample forecasts, while the others generate quantiles on a fixed grid.
-Toto is the only model that natively supports multivariate targets.
-TabPFN-TS is the only model that accepts known covariates, though we did not provide past covariates since they consistently degraded its accuracy.
+Most are decoder-only transformers, except TiRex (decoder-only xLSTM), Chronos-Bolt Base (encoder-decoder transformer), Chronos-2 (encoder-only transformer), and FlowState (SSM encoder with functional basis decoder).
+All models except TabPFN-TS and FlowState process non-overlapping patches of time series rather than individual observations.
+Toto, TabPFN-TS, and Sundial produce sample forecasts, while the others produce direct multi-step-ahead quantile forecasts.
+Toto and Chronos-2 are the only models that natively support multivariate targets.
+We provided only known covariates to TabPFN-TS, excluding past covariates as recommended by the authors.
+Chronos-2 supports both past and known covariates.

 For all pretrained models, we keep hyperparameters at their default values unless specified in the table.
 For Toto, we reduced the samples per batch and batch size to avoid out-of-memory errors on large multivariate datasets.
 We run all pretrained models on a g5.2xlarge AWS instance with a single A10G GPU (24GB GPU RAM, 32GB RAM), using PyTorch 2.6 with CUDA 12.6 via AWS Deep Learning Containers.
 The version in the table below refers to either the PyPI package version, or the date on which the official repository was cloned if no PyPI package is provided by the authors.